Indavelopers/gcp-cert-analysis/docs/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
+title: Google Cloud certified analysis
 ---

-# Google Cloud certified analysis

 Analysis of the Google Cloud certification program.